Helping Chinese businesses overseas and at home

 M&A and Capital Raising in Mining & Metals - 2013 trends, 2014 outlook

 |This report examines the key challenges, issues and trends surrounding deal-making in the global mining and metals sector in 2013 and the outlook for 2014.
 Please refer to English report (pdf, 2.1mb) and Chinese translation (pdf, 12.7mb).||The ‘Significant Investor’ visa (“SIV188”) is a new visa pathway for Australian investment and residence.
 Find out how our network of offices across Australia and China can assist.
 Download brochure (pdf, 254.07kb) and guide (pdf, 2.12mb).|

 Business risks facing mining and metals 2012 - 2013

-Ernst & Young Infrastructure Capability Statement
+EY Infrastructure Capability Statement

 |Mining and metals businesses face risks that are becoming more extreme and more complex, with resource nationalism, skills shortage and infrastructure as the top three, and the newcomer being sharing the benefits.
 English version (click here).
 Chinese version (pdf, 3mb).||In recent years there has been a significant increase in the demand for infrastructure to meet the requirements of global economic growth.
 Our infrastructure professionals work with government and project sponsors to assist in optimizing transaction outcomes when working on major infrastructure and industrial projects.
 See our capability statement in English (pdf, 1.6mb) and Chinese (pdf, 1.8mb).|